Kwame Brown Net Worth

 Unfortunately, as it was revealed in a 2018 lawsuit, Kwame made the claim that his financial advisors at Merrill Lynch stole $17.4 million from his investment portfolio.
 Brown claims his signature was forged in various forms which allowed advisors to make investments and stock trades that he did not give his consent to.

-Brown would later be arrested on March 31, 2019 by Georgia state police.
+Brown was arrested on March 31, 2019 by Georgia state police.
 He was charged with felony possession of edible marijuana products as well as misdemeanor possession of less than one ounce of marijuana.

 |Date of Birth:||Mar 10, 1982 (39 years old)|